darwin-morocho/flutter-meedu/website/docs/navigation.md

     // inside a build method this could rebuild your widget when it is destroyed.
     // router.arguments<String>(context) uses  ModalRoute.of(context).settings.arguments
     // in that cases I recommend get your arguments before create your Page
-    // for example in the routes parameter of your MaterialApp final arguments = router.arguments<String>(context);
+    // in that case you can use the PageWithArgumentsWidget class final arguments = router.arguments<String>(context);
     return YOUR_WIDGET;
   }